a-la/styles/documentary/1-API/index.md

 To receive access to auto-completions, you'll need to import the `@a-la/styles` package in your source code:

-%EXAMPLE: example, ../ => @a-la/bootstrap%
+%EXAMPLE: example, ../ => @a-la/styles%

 The actual import doesn't do anything as the source file is blank.
 It is needed only for VSCode to pick up distributed typings.

-Because of [a bug](https://github.com/microsoft/TypeScript/issues/28905) in VSCode, you won't see properties with hyphens, e.g., `container-fluid` and will only see `containerFluid`, but you can actually use both.
-The camel cases are added for discoverability of classes.
+Because of [a bug](https://github.com/microsoft/TypeScript/issues/28905) in VSCode, you won't see properties with hyphens, e.g., `margin-top` and will only see `marginTop`, but you can actually use both.
+The camel cases are added for discoverability of properties.

 %~%

-<typedef method="style">types/api.xml</typedef>

-<typedef>types/index.xml</typedef>

-%EXAMPLE: example, ../src => @a-la/styles%
-%FORK example%
+## Special Cases

+Some CSS properties will interfere with attributes of certain tags.
+There's an ignore map that prevents the output of the following cases:

+<fork lang="html">example/ignore</fork>

 %~%